lucprincen/groltos-diary/Characters/Targos/Sheriff Skath.md

 # Sheriff Skath

 The town's sheriff.
+The right hand of [[Speaker Nearth]].
 Unfriendly fellow.
-Doesn't talk much.
+Doesn't like to talk much.